AlgoTrace: Algorithmic Primitives and Compositional Geometry of Reasoning in Language Models: Identification of algorithmic primitives

 \subsection{Detailed methods}

-We implemented and analyzed five clustering models, using the following datasets: \begin{enumerate} \item five responses on TSP from Phi-4-Reasoning \item five TSP responses from Phi-4 and five TSP responses from Phi-4-reasoning \item five AIME responses from Phi-4 and Phi-4-Reasoning \item five 3-SAT responses from Phi-4 and Phi-4-Reasoning \item five GraphNav responses from Phi-4 and Phi-4-Reasoning \end{enumerate} In all cases, we used extracted the token-by-token representation from layer 17 of Phi-4-base.
-We used k-means clustering with $k=50$ clusters and designed a html interface to visually inspect the different clusters.
+We implemented and analyzed five clustering models, using the following datasets: \begin{enumerate} \item five responses on TSP from Phi-4-Reasoning \item five TSP responses from Phi-4 and five TSP responses from Phi-4-reasoning \item five AIME responses from Phi-4 and Phi-4-Reasoning \item five 3-SAT responses from Phi-4 and Phi-4-Reasoning \item five GraphNav responses from Phi-4 and Phi-4-Reasoning \end{enumerate} In all cases, we extracted the token-by-token representation from layer 17 of Phi-4-base.
+We used k-means clustering with $k=50$ clusters and designed an HTML interface to visually inspect the different clusters (we will make this tool available on the project website).

 Below we highlight selected clusters from the different clustering models.